2021–22 UEFA Youth League group stage: Tiebreakers

-Due to the abolition of the away goals rule, head-to-head away goals are no longer applied as a tiebreaker starting from this season.
-However, total away goals are still applied as a tiebreaker.
+Due to the abolition of the away goals rule, head-to-head away goals were no longer applied as a tiebreaker starting from this season.
+However, total away goals were still applied as a tiebreaker.

 Groups

 Times are CET/CEST, (Note: CEST (UTC+2) for dates up to 30 October 2021 (matchdays 1–3), and CET (UTC+1) for dates thereafter (matchdays 4–6).) as listed by UEFA (local times, if different, are in parentheses).